eslint/eslint.org/src/content/drafts/custom-rule-disallow-underscores.md

 - Install [yarn](https://classic.yarnpkg.com/en/docs/install).
 - Install and configure ESLint.
 See [Getting Started with ESlint](https://eslint.org/docs/latest/user-guide/getting-started) for more information.

-**Note:** This walkthrough uses a JavaScript ESLint configuration file and yarn.
+**Note:** This post uses a JavaScript ESLint configuration file and Yarn.

 ## Create the Plugin